Skipping Christmas

 Skipping Christmas is a comedic novel by John Grisham.
 It was published by Doubleday on November 6, 2001, and reached #1 on The New York Times Best-Seller List on December 9 that year.
 It was also released as a four-CD audiobook, narrated by actor Dennis Boutsikaris, by Random House Audio Publishing Group in October 2006.
 The book was adapted into the film Christmas with the Kranks (2004), directed by Joe Roth and written by Chris Columbus.

 Plot

-The story focuses on how Luther and Nora Krank try to avoid the frenzy traditionally experienced during the Christmas holiday.
-On the Sunday after Thanksgiving, the two take their daughter Blair to the airport, where she departs for a year-long Peace Corps assignment in Peru.
-Seeing all of the busy traveling at the airport, Luther starts to develop an increasingly personal antipathy for normal Christmas traditions, especially knowing that Blair will not be with them for Christmas this year.
-To make matters worse, Luther is told by Nora to stop by a packed grocery store on a very rainy day, causing him to get soaked, only to realize when getting back in the car that he forgot the white chocolate on the shopping list, forcing Nora to go inside and get it herself.
+On the Sunday after Thanksgiving, Luther and Nora Krank take their daughter Blair to the airport for a year-long Peace Corps assignment in Peru.
+Seeing all of the busy traveling at the airport, Luther grows resentful of Christmas traditions, especially with Blair away.
+A rainy errand to a packed grocery store leaves him soaked, and he realizes he forgot to retrieve white chocolate, forcing Nora to get it herself.